CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

 | ('Year', 'Year')                          | 5                       | n/a                 |           |
 | ('Month', 'Month')                        | 12                      | n/a                 |           |

+<<COMMENT>>: If this should not be sufficient, then different clusters based on the grouping in chapter clustering will be conducted to create representatives.

 ## Base Statistics